 The Hollywood Movie, The Nativity Story, problematic for Catholics

-I (Hugh) just came back from the Nativity Story movie.
+I (David) just came back from the Nativity Story movie.
 I went with my Presbyterian mom.
 Even though my mom is a Protestant, she thinks Mary rocks.
 She thinks Protestants have ignored Mary to their detriment.
 So I was highly hopeful when I heard that an Evangelical made a movie about the Nativity.

 I thought there were some great things about the movie, particularly that we are seeing the birth of Jesus on a major motion picture screen.
 And there certainly was a strong message that could be interpreted as pro life and that teenage pregnancy does not have to end in abortion.
 But I have some major issues with this movie, in many respects I was disappointed.